debonte/standard-ui/README.md

 The API is interface based.
 For instance, an ellipse is `Microsoft.StandardUI.Shapes.IEllipse`.
 Users of the API always use the interface.

-In terms of implementation, UI platforms can implement the interface directly or it can be implemented by a wrapper object.
-For new UI platforms, like WinUI3 and .NET MAUI, ideally they'd have their native
+In terms of implementation, UI platforms can implement the interface directly OR it can be implemented by a wrapper object (which typically lives in this repo).
+Having both options available provides maximum flexibility.

-`Ellipse` object implement `IEllipse` directly.
+For new UI platforms, like WinUI3 and .NET MAUI, ideally they have their native `Ellipse` object implement `IEllipse` directly.
 That helps enforce API naming consistency and is slightly more efficient.

-Or the interface can be implemented via a wrapper, which requires no changes to the underlying UI platform at all - WPF is handled like that.
+Or the interface can be implemented via a wrapper, which requires no changes to the underlying UI platform at all.
+That's a good choice for platforms like WPF.

 The API interfaces are all defined [here](src/StandardUI).
 Implementations for the different UI frameworks are created through a mix of [code generation](src/StandardUI.CodeGenerator) from those interfaces and hand coding.